rfeinman/pytorch-minimize/README.md

 This library contains a collection of utilities for minimizing scalar functions of one or more variables in PyTorch.
 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
+Unlike SciPy and MATLAB, jacobian and hessian functions need not be provided to pytorch-minimize solvers, and numerical approximations are never used.
 At the moment, only unconstrained minimization is supported.

 Author: Reuben Feinman